 2. Grow Iteratively

 Slow and steady wins the race, which is a tried and tested strategy that applies very effectively to every business and organization.
 So, instead of making gigantic changes, it is better to make small improvements in the help desk system.
 The businesses that grow promptly are most likely to crash as many organizations fail in handling massive increases in the workload with their limited resources.
 An organization should start with new and smaller projects.
 The agents can then work on these small improvements and lead to iterative growth.

 3. Design Help Desk Catering to User Experience

-In order to create the best help desk software based on user experience, agents must collect feedback from the customers on a regular basis.
+To create the best help desk software based on user experience, agents must collect feedback from the customers regularly.
 The feedback should be related to the needs and desires of customers.
 Then, changes should be made in the help desk system to make it customer-centric.